-The deadline to file GSTR-9 has gotten extended* (again!) since its initial filing due date which was the 31st December 2018.
-For CAs and businesses both, the last 18 months have been a confusing and complex period, trying to understand the intricate GSTR-9 form, while tallying their monthly and quarterly filed-returns with their books of accounts.
-But what were some of the issues faced by CAs that led to this extension for the fourth time?
+The deadline to file GSTR-9 has been extended a couple of times for various reasons such as complexities in the form and filing.
+For CAs and businesses both, the last one year have been a confusing and complex period, trying to understand the intricate GSTR-9 form, while tallying their monthly and quarterly filed-returns with their books of accounts.
+Here is a list of reasons that had led to the extensions.

 1. ITC mismatch between GSTR-2A and Table 8A of GSTR-9